mnkdog/QACoach/insights/trust-architecture-in-testing.md

 The software testing industry has a problem.
 We've become so focused on promoting agile, collaborative testing practices that we've forgotten half the software development world exists in fundamentally different contexts.
 While Netflix deploys thousands of times per day with embedded quality practices, somewhere else a team is painstakingly validating that a new SAP integration won't crash the financial reporting system that processes millions in transactions daily.

-Both approaches are not just valid—they're essential.
+Both approaches are not just valid - they're essential.
 But they exist in completely different trust architectures, and understanding this distinction is crucial for choosing effective testing strategies.

 ## The Trust Divide in Software Testing

 After observing testing transformations across financial services, healthcare, utilities, and technology companies, I've identified a fundamental pattern: **testing methodologies must align with organisational trust levels to be effective**.
-The choice between embedded collaborative testing and formal validation processes isn't purely technical—it's a direct reflection of how much faith organisations place in their teams, processes, and external partners.
+The choice between embedded collaborative testing and formal validation processes isn't purely technical - it's a direct reflection of how much faith organisations place in their teams, processes, and external partners.

 This creates two distinct testing worlds: